JustinDFuller/js-collection-benchmark/README.md

 1. Prefer Map over Object unless you are doing almost no reads and all writes.
 2. Prefer Set over Array unless you are doing almost all pushing and no modification.

+## Did I miss something?

+The point of this is to learn.
+If I've missed something (perhaps a faster way to do one of these actions) then please submit a pull request or open an issue.

+Thanks for reading!